vlggms/tegustation-bay12/docs/CODE_OF_CONDUCT.md

 ## Attribution
-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is mostly adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/